CiscoAI/kubeflow-examples/tf-mnist/minikf/README.md

        ./serve.bash
        ```

-# Model Testing

-The model can be tested using a local python client or via web application

-## Using a local python client

-This is the easiest way to test your model if your kubernetes cluster does not
-support external loadbalancers.
-It uses port forwarding to expose the serving
-service for the local clients.

-Port forward to access the serving port locally
+4. Port forward to access the serving port locally

     	./portf.bash

+## Model Testing

+The model can be tested using a python client or via web application

+### Using a python client from the laptop

 Run a sample client code to predict images(See mnist-client.py)